-Graduates will have the skills and knowledge to work as food servers with advanced skills who are able to monitor and maintain food and beverage operations in a broad range of food and beverage service outlets.
+Graduates may be employed as food servers in a broad range of food and beverage service outlets.

 This programme leads to the New Zealand Certificate in Hospitality (Advanced) (Level 5).